YellowLineParking/Appy.Parsing/README.md

 ## Lexing (tokenisation)
 First of all, we need to create a Lexer that parses the individual bits into tokens.
 To do that, we use regular expressions.

-First, we need to define our tokens, we will need a token for days one for months and one for hours:
+First, we need to define our tokens, we will need a token for days, one for months and one for hours:

 ```
 public enum Days